Probability Models in Statistical Data Analysis: Uses, Interpretations, Frequentism-As-Model

-A major indirect use of models is the investigation of properties of inference methods by theory or simulation.
-For example, maximum likelihood estimators can be seen as inspired by probability models that are interpreted in a frequentism-as-model sense: ``Imagine a real situation as modelled, then the ML estimator makes the data most likely''.
+A major indirect use of models is the investigation of properties of \hbindex{inference} methods by theory or \hbindex{simulation}.
+For example, \hbindex{maximum likelihood (ML) estimators} can be seen as inspired by probability models that are interpreted in a frequentism-as-model sense: ``Imagine a real situation as modelled, then the ML estimator makes the data most likely''.
 The major aim of modelling there is to find a good method for estimation.
 Even many Bayesians use models with an implicit frequentist interpretation in methodological work in order to investigate the quality of their methods in a situation with a constructed known truth.
-It could be argued that in order for such work to be applicable to objective reality, objective reality has to be as the model specifies, but if we accept that ``all models are wrong'' in objective reality, there is no better alternative than studying the behaviour of method under such a model.
+It could be argued that in order for such work to be applicable to objective reality, objective reality has to be as the model specifies, but if we accept that ``all models are wrong'' in objective reality, there is no better alternative than studying the behaviour of method under a variety of such models.
 Simulations and theory will seem more relevant if the used models seem ``realistic'', but as long as the aim is not to address a very specific application, models used in this way are not checked against data.
-This only can happen when the resulting methods are applied, see Section \ref{smodelass}.
+This only can happen when the resulting methods are applied.